craftercms/docs/source/site-administrators/studio/role-mappings.rst

         </role-mappings>

-        Please note that by default, sites are created with the groups and roles above.
-However, if LDAP authentication is configured, additional groups will be automatically created for the site as site members sign in via LDAP.
+        Please note that by default, projects are created with the groups and roles above.
+However, if LDAP authentication is configured, additional groups will be automatically created for the project as project members sign in via LDAP.
         Those new groups can then be mapped to roles in this file.
-This then allows LDAP managed users to automatically get roles within a site based on their LDAP group membership.
+This then allows LDAP managed users to automatically get roles within a project based on their LDAP group membership.

     -->
     <role-mappings>